 When we went over to the restaurant for dinner, one of the waitresses, Audrey, stopped us outside.
 We'd eaten inside the first night and outside the second.
 "Tonight you will not eat inside.
 Tonight you will not eat outside.
 I have something special planned for you.
 Is that okay?"

-"Uh, ... sure," we replied, suspecting that "special" meant dinner in a closet in the back since we had just spent two hours banging through the desert on ATVs and were still covered head-to-toe in dust.
-Instead, she lead us around to the other side of the restaurant, to where candle-lit stairs led down to the restaurant's wine cellar.
+We could only laugh, suspecting that "special" meant dinner in a closet in the back since we had just spent two hours banging through the desert on ATVs and were still covered head-to-toe in dust.
+Instead, she lead us outside, behind the restaurant, to where candle-lit stairs led down to the restaurant's wine cellar.

 "Is this okay," she asked.